Harnis-Mari/Sales-Revenue-Analysis-and-Visualization-/README.md

 ## Introduction
 The project present a comprehensive analysis of sales and revenue data of an organization.
 Through the use of a dynamic and interactive dashboard to uncover patterns, trend, performance, and provide insights to support data-driven decisions and opportunities for growth within the organization.
 ## Problem Statement
-Through the dataset, we aim to answer to critical business  questions such as;
+Through the dataset, we aim to answer critical business questions such as;
 1. Revenue generated, Total cost, profit, and profit margins.
 2. Revenue trend by period.
 3. The top 5 performing clients.